lino-framework/book/docs/dev/layouts/index.rst

 .. currentmodule:: lino.core.layouts

-A **layout** is a description of how to visually arrange the fields and other data elements in an entry form or a table.
+A :term:`layout` is a description of how to visually arrange the fields and other data elements in an entry form or a table.

 Layouts are one of Lino's important features, which it adds to the Django